deployphp/deployer/docs/getting-started.md

 - `remote_user` user's name for ssh connection,
 - `deploy_path` host's path where we are going to deploy.

 Let's set `remote_user` to be `deployer`.
-Right now our new server probably has only `root` user.
-The provision recipe will create and configure `deployer` user for us.
+Right now our new server probably only has the `root` user.
+The provision recipe will create and configure a `deployer` user for us.

 ```php
 host('example.org')